insitech-international/qode-clarity/backend/code_clarity_fastapi/data/question_bank/Algorithms_and_Data_Structures/Greedy_Algorithms/Miscellaneous_Greedy_Problems/7122_Task_Scheduling.md

 - Output: 11
 - Explanation: (1x1 + 1x2 + 1x3) + (2x4) = 6 + 5 = 11

-### Version 3: Real-Life Task Scheduling Scenarios
+## Version 3: Real-Life Task Scheduling Scenarios

-1. **Software Development Sprint Planning**:
+**Scenario 1: Software Development Sprint Planning**:
 You're a project manager planning a two-week sprint.
 Given a list of tasks with story points (effort estimation) and priorities:
 a) Determine the maximum number of high-priority tasks that can be completed.
 b) Create a schedule that balances task priorities and team workload.
 c) Identify tasks that might be at risk of not being completed within the sprint.

-2. **Factory Production Line Scheduling**:
+**Scenario 2: Factory Production Line Scheduling**:
 A factory has multiple production lines, each capable of producing different products.
 Given a list of orders with deadlines and production times:
 a) Determine the maximum number of orders that can be completed on time.
 b) Create a production schedule that minimizes idle time on the production lines.
 c) Suggest optimal maintenance windows that least affect order completion.

-3. **University Course Timetabling**:
+**Scenario 3: University Course Timetabling**:
 A university needs to schedule courses for the upcoming semester.
 Given a list of courses, available time slots, and room constraints:
 a) Determine the maximum number of courses that can be scheduled without conflicts.
 b) Create a timetable that maximizes room utilization and minimizes student conflicts.
 c) Identify time slots where additional short courses or seminars could be added.

 For all scenarios, develop greedy algorithms that efficiently handle the scheduling challenges while considering real-world constraints and optimization goals.